Watch our 40 minute documentary Real Estate 4 Ransom

 Most people think that periods of social, economic and environmental turmoil are somehow naturally preordained [“They are just part of the recurring cycle”] – and that continued over-exploitation of nature is taken to be the price we must pay for the benefits of modern civilisation. [“What alternative is there?”]

 We don’t have to remain victims of that sort of tunnel vision, because there is an economic model which supports responsible economic and environmental action.
-It stresses the role played by taxes in creating debt and unemployment – and gives the lie to misconceptions that the environment needs to be pillaged and plundered in order to consume our way out of the debt trap.
+It stresses the role played by taxes in creating debt and unemployment – and answers the lie to misconceptions that the environment needs to be pillaged and plundered in order to consume our way out of the debt trap.

-This model is known under names other than Earthsharing (“Geonomics”, “Georgism”, “Geoism”), and derives its necessary revenues from charges upon the title-holders of land and other natural resource licences.
+This model is known under names other than Earthsharing (“Geonomics”, “Georgism”, “Geoism”), and derives its necessary revenues from charges upon landholders and other natural resource licence holders.
 By replacing taxes with a system to share the naturally rising value of the earth, the damaging results of taxation can be obviated.
 Such a revenue system reduces unemployment and conserves the environment.

 What is Earthsharing?

 Earthsharing is a world movement dedicated to achieving economic justice for all people, and to reforming the way we treat our limited planetary resources.
 It is not “fairies at the bottom of the garden” stuff, but hard-nosed, focused reform.
 Efficiency is on our side!

 We propose a simple shift away from the taxation of our hard work (income tax) and onto natural resources, ensuring the natural wealth of the planet is shared amongst humanity.
 We should all be shareholders – our birth-rights define us as equals on this planet.
 But our economic policies are still written as if a flat earth existed.

 This transition will help how we relate to the planet, moving society from owners to custodians of the earth.